shoncore/WebFishingCove/README.md

 - [X] Spawn actors required for the metal detector
 - [X] Improve error handling
 - [X] Some sort of plugin or modding support (C# API)
-- [ ] Add proper support for actor handling (80%)
+- [ ] Add proper support for actor handling (90%)
-- [ ] Make hostspawn and metalspawn IHostedService's
+- [X] Make hostspawn and metalspawn IHostedService's
 - [ ] Write a plugin guide / how to create plugins

 # How to run: